NVE/ebm/docs/source/user_guide/user_case.rst

 By default, all building codes have the same energy need for lighting per square metre.
 As an illustration on how one can redefine energy need we will modify the file :ref:`user-case-tek30/energy_need_original_condition.csv<energy_need_original_condition>`.

-If you open the file user-case-tek30/energy_need_original_condition.csv in a spreadsheet application or text editor, you'll see that all building categories with lighting as their purpose use the building code "default."
+If you open the file :ref:`user-case-tek30/energy_need_original_condition.csv<energy_need_original_condition>` in a spreadsheet application or text editor, you'll see that all building categories with lighting as their purpose use the building code "default."
-This default value acts as a catch-all, telling EBM to apply the specified kWh/m² value for lighting unless a more specific definition is provided.
+This default value acts as a catch-all, telling ``ebm`` to apply the specified kWh/m² value for lighting unless a more specific definition is provided.

 .. csv-table:: Example energy_need_original_condition.csv